 - perform any other action we consider necessary to ensure a safe environment for Passengers and crew.

-10.6 What Air New Zealand can do if there is a public health or medical emergency
+10.6 What can Air New Zealand do if there is a public health, medical emergency or safety risk?

-If we have a concern about any Passengers health, a public health emergency is announced by any government or World Health Organisation or a medical emergency occurs we may:
+If we have a concern about any Passenger's health, or we are not satisfied that it is safe for a Passenger to fly or if carrying a Passenger may put the safety or health of any person in the aircraft at risk, or a public health emergency is announced by any government or World Health Organisation or a medical emergency occurs we may:

 - cancel, divert or delay any flight